 Cons: London is expensive.
 It is expensive to eat, drink and get around in London.
 Public transport isn’t too expensive, but you should avoid taking a taxi.
 The tube is fun, if you’re not scared of germs of anything (like my mother is, haha), and cheap.
 Get an Oyster card to save some ££.

 If you’ve never visited London before, definitely do so before you consider living there!
 You really have to go yourself to appreciate the vibrancy, curiosities and joys of living your life in London!

 London is amazing.
 Yes it’s quite expensive but there are ways of making it cheaper, for example my food shop at local groceries and markets is really cheap, walk instead of using transport for small journeys (good for the waistline too, hahaha), you can get amazing clothes at the markets and east end stores for pretty bargainous prices, and even with housing you can find bargains in nice areas.
 There are lots of brilliant free club nights too… though for places like fabric you’re looking at £15 cover, and drinks in bars/clubs cost a small fortune.
 Although as a plastic surgeon i’m imagining money won’t be a big deal.
 Otherwise, there’s culture, fashion, architecture, food, nightlife and everything else up there with the best in the world.
 It’s diverse and amazing and you’ll never be bored.
 The weather is pretty awful though.
 Like right now it’s been ten days of nice weather, it was about 80/85 F today and on days like this everyone is happy and out in the parks etc and it’s brilliant.
 But it’s rare, and september – april is just awful.
 Depends how important that is to you i guess.
 The markets though are just heaven.
-Except Camden with all the tourists and tat.posted over 3 years ago
+Except Camden with all the tourists and tat.posted about 5 years ago

 i was in London last summer and i fell head over heels in love.